-This EMDR International Association-Approved Training is held over two 3-day weekends (Friday, Saturday, and Sunday from 8:30 am to 6:00 pm).
+This EMDR International Association-Approved Training is held over two 3-day weekends (Friday, Saturday, and Sunday from 9:00 am to 5:30 pm and an additional Saturday session right before each training weekend from 9:00 am to 4:00 pm).
 Additionally, a total of 10 hours of group consultation is required to assist in the integration of the training material into practice.
 These 10 hours are included in the overall Training.

 Participants will learn the basic EMDR Protocol in order to begin to utilize EMDR in clinical practice within recommended limits.

 - Overview of EMDR research

 - Neurophysiology of information processing and trauma